 1. Ambient temperature: -10~40°C. If the temperature exceeds 40°C, derate the inverter by 5% for every one-degree increase in temperature and apply external forced cooling.
 2. Altitude: not greater than 1000m.
 If the altitude exceeds 1000m, derate the inverter by 1% for every 100-meter increase in altitude.
 3. Humidity: less than 90% RH, no condensation.
-4. Vibration: less than 5.9m/s (0.6g) 5.
+4. Vibration: less than 5.9m/s2 (0.6g) 5.
 Avoid installing it at a place with direct sunlight 6.
 Avoid installing it at a place with much dust and metal powder 7.
 Never install it at a place with corrosive and inflammable gases 8.
 The inverter should be installed vertically instead of upside down, slantways or horizontally, and fixed to a firm structure with screws.
-To ensure cooling effect, sufficient space should be maintained around the inverter, as shown below(a partition board should be provided in between if two inverters are installed in a vertical row).
+Installation, installation space and distance requirements are shown in the figure below: